Swoozeki/climock/docs/developer-guide.md

 ## TUI Architecture

-Mockoho's TUI is built using the [Bubble Tea](https://github.com/charmbracelet/bubbletea) framework, a Go library for building terminal applications using The Elm Architecture (TEA).
+Climock's TUI is built using the [Bubble Tea](https://github.com/charmbracelet/bubbletea) framework, a Go library for building terminal applications using The Elm Architecture (TEA).
 The UI is styled using [Lip Gloss](https://github.com/charmbracelet/lipgloss), which provides tools for styling terminal applications.

 ### Core Components